The UPDATED LINK from the government website for employing an apprentice in your hair salon.

 2. Do you have time to train?

 Do you actually have time to train a salon junior to do the job to justify taking out any other member of your staff’s time?
-Review your current business situation, think carefully how you could benefit from a young, inexperienced trainee, who will be in charge of training, despite government grant, you will still have to pay national minimum set for apprenticeship, which is currently £2.60an hour, and you must employ for over 30hours a week, so no part-timers there; and ultimately how will it affect your salon’s bottom line?
+Review your current business situation, and think carefully about how you could benefit from a young, inexperienced trainee, who will be in charge of training, despite a government grant, you will still have to pay the national minimum set for an apprenticeship, which is currently £2.60an hour, and you must employ for over 30hours a week, so no part-timers there; and ultimately how will it affect your salon’s bottom line?

 3. Does your business need a trainee or an external salon expert?

-The idea of getting a “cheap labour” and grant might sound appealing, but who do you really need? an experienced stylist or a salon trainee?
+The idea of getting “cheap labour” and a grant might sound appealing, but who do you really need? an experienced stylist or a salon trainee?
 If you get this wrong cheap labour will cost you money, whilst highly paid staff can double your takings in no time!

 Tamara Machavariani for Salon Punk